Cooks with Soul

 This soul food collard greens and ham hocks recipe is the best!
 Greens are simmered in a smoky, seasoned broth with onions and a dash of red pepper flakes.
 It's a traditional soul food side dish that will transport you right back to Sunday dinner at grandma's house!

-Our collard greens and ham hocks is an authentic soul food recipe!
-They are flavorful and tender, and the leftover braising liquid (potlikker), or what our daughter calls “the juice”, is mouthwatering.
-Be sure to check our greens with smoked turkey recipe if you don’t eat pork.
+Our Black folks collard greens recipe with ham hocks is an authentic soul food recipe!
+They go great with this oxtail recipe, Southern baked mac and cheese, and New Orleans red beans and rice.
+They are flavorful and tender, and the leftover braising liquid (potlikker), or what our daughter calls "the juice", is mouthwatering.
+Be sure to check our greens with smoked turkey recipe if you don't eat pork.

 In this post, we go over everything you need to know about preparing collards, including the best seasonings to use, how to make the broth, and how to cut and clean them.